Search for dark matter produced in association with a Higgs boson decaying to bottom quarks in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event selection

 The QCD multijet events can mimic the signal-like final state with a large artificial \ptmiss arising from jet momentum mismeasurements or from failures in the PF reconstruction.
 In the first scenario, the events have a characteristic feature with small azimuthal angle difference between the misreconstructed jet \ptvecjet and the \ptvecmiss vector.
-The \Dphimissjet for AK4 jets is required to be greater than 0.4 in both categories to ensure that the \ptvecmiss vector is not aligned with any jet.
-Additionally, in the merged category, requiring $\Dphimissakeight>0.8$ between \ptvecmiss and the AK8 jet, as well as in the resolved category, requiring $\Delta\phi(\ptvecmiss,\ptvecbbbar)>1.6$ between \ptvecmiss and the dijet system reduces the QCD background contamination significantly.
+To ensure that a jet mismeasurement is not the cause of \ptmiss, the \Dphimissjet for AK4 jets is required to be larger than 0.4, which is the typical angular size of an AK4 jet.
+Additionally, in the merged category, requiring $\Dphimissakeight>0.8$ between \ptvecmiss and the AK8 jet, as well as in the resolved category, requiring $\Delta\phi(\ptvecmiss,\ptvecbbbar)>1.6$ between \ptvecmiss and the dijet system, reduces the QCD background contamination significantly.
 In the second scenario, the events in the SR are required to have a maximum azimuthal angular separation between the PF-based and charged-particle track-based \ptvecmiss of $\Dphipftrack<2$.
 The QCD multijet background passing these requirements is less than 1\% of the total background.